negeek/short-access/README.md

 # Short-Access

-Short-Access is a free and powerful URL Shortener built with Golang.
+Short-Access is a free and powerful URL Shortener API built with Golang.

 ## How to Use
 #### To sign up: